Back to all News

 Caption: All up and running.
 The test of Telenor Satellite’s Managed XipLink solution onboard proved to be a success.
 (Back row, left to right: Dimitris Freskas, Communications and IT solution Manager at Marel Electronics and Vinay Saride, System Engineer at Telenor Satellite.
 Front row: Rokas Abazorius, Technical Service Manager at Telenor Satellite.)

 Caption: All up and running.
-The test of Space Norway's Managed XipLink solution onboard proved to be a success.
+The test of Telenor Satellite's Managed XipLink solution onboard proved to be a success.
 Photo: Back row, left to right: Dimitris Freskas, Communications and IT solution Manager at Marel Electronics and Vinay Saride, System Engineer at Space Norway.
-Front row: Rokas Abazorius, Technical Service Manager at Space Norway.
+Front row: Rokas Abazorius, Technical Service Manager at Space Norway (formerly Telenor Satellite).

 25% increase in passenger uptake